-There is no set defined amount of compensation for a rear ended car accident while pregnant settlement.
+There is no set defined amount of compensation for a rear ended car accident while pregnant settlement in Michigan.
 It will depend on factors such as: (1) the injuries involved; (2) whether you are partially or fully disabled from working; and (3) the skill and experience and reputation of the lawyer.

 Your choice of lawyer is particularly important when it comes to the amount of your settlement.
 Insurance companies keep tabs on attorneys and they know what attorneys go to trial and which ones don’t – and which ones “settle cases short.”

 The bottom line is that attorneys who are known for going to trial can obtain a settlement for more money and often much faster.

 To find out what your settlement may be worth, please check out our Settlement Calculator.

-For a woman who has been injured in a rear ended car accident while pregnant, she is entitled to recover No-Fault PIP benefits to pay for her medical bills and reimburse her for lost wage if her injuries have disabled her from working.
+For a woman who has been injured in a rear ended car accident while pregnant in Michigan, she is entitled to recover No-Fault PIP benefits to pay for her medical bills and reimburse her for lost wage if her injuries have disabled her from working.

 In addition to medical bills and lost wages, No-Fault benefits pay for transportation and mileage costs for traveling to and from doctor appointments as well as household replacement services and attendant care services.